This post may contain affiliate links.

 - Remove or rub in any excess polish;

-- Allow item to dry completely before using/wearing;
+- Allow the item to dry completely before using/wearing;